Siege of Mandalore: Critical reception

 "The Phantom Apprentice" received critical acclaim.
 The episode was praised for effectively creating a sense of dread and foreboding, particularly in its use of dramatic irony through the audience's knowledge of the events of Revenge of the Sith.
 The use of Maul was also a point of praise, particularly in how his foresight contributed to the character's depth.
-Gizmodo's James Whitbrook felt that turning "Maul into this sort of quasi-audience surrogate—not knowledgeable through access to the text, but vaguely aware through the fog of foresight—makes for an incredibly compelling turn for the character".
+Gizmodos James Whitbrook felt that turning "Maul into this sort of quasi-audience surrogate—not knowledgeable through access to the text, but vaguely aware through the fog of foresight—makes for an incredibly compelling turn for the character".
 The motion-captured lightsaber duel between Ahsoka and Maul was also well received.
 Dylan Roth, writing for Digital Trends, described the motion-capture process as giving the fight "a fluidity and gravity lacking in most of the show's other battles".
 Empire's Ben Travis praised the "acrobatic footwork and use of the Force in impressively imaginative ways", and stated that it was the closest the series got to a live-action duel.

 "Shattered" was generally well-received.
 The tension in the first part of the episode was widely praised, as was Kevin Kiner's score for contributing to that sense of tension.
 Kevin Johnson, writing for The A.V.
-Club, said that prior to Order 66, "a sense of dread fills the episode, partly because of that incredible score, but partly because the specific rhythms of the first half "Shattered" resembles that of the opening minutes of a horror film".
+Club, said that in the first half, "a sense of dread fills the episode, partly because of that incredible score, but partly because the specific rhythms of the first half "Shattered" resembles that of the opening minutes of a horror film".
 The episode's portrayal of Order 66 was praised for its emotional weight, as well as for its intersection with Revenge of the Sith.
-Some reviewers felt that the Order 66 sequence in the episode surpassed the depiction of the event in Revenge of the Sith because it humanized the clone troopers and treated them as equal victims of Order 66 rather than simply as perpetrators, with Dais Johnston of Inverse saying that the episode positioned "the clones not as weapons turned against the Jedi but as individuals who felt as betrayed as the Jedi themselves".
+Some reviewers felt that the Order 66 sequence in the episode surpassed the depiction of the event in Revenge of the Sith because it humanized the clone troopers and treated them as equal victims of Order 66 rather than simply as perpetrators, including Dais Johnston of Inverse, who said that the episode positioned "the clones not as weapons turned against the Jedi but as individuals who felt as betrayed as the Jedi themselves".
 The fight scene with Maul and the clone troopers was also praised for its brutality and the entertainment value of the slaughter.